 Variations

 Want a one pot meal?
 Add in 1 ½ cups of cooked rotisserie chicken when adding the butter and cheese.
-You may need to increase the milk and cheese a bit, so that it is creamy.
+You will also need to increase the milk and cheese a bit, so that it is creamy.

 Equipment